-Overview of Analyze
+Overview of QALoad Analyze

 QALoad Analyze is the QALoad component used to create summary statistics and graphs from timing data collected during a load test.
-Set criteria for collecting and displaying test data in Analyze before or after opening a test's timing file (.tim).
+Set criteria for collecting and displaying test data in QALoad Analyze before or after opening a test's timing file (.tim).
 For example, alter output options, time ranges, and graphics display options.

-Analyze stores the state of a timing file when it is closed so that next time you open it, you see the same reports and graphs that were present last time you viewed it.
+QALoad Analyze stores the state of a timing file when it is closed so that next time you open it, you see the same reports and graphs that were present last time you viewed it.
 You also have the ability to easily create templates, which enable you to specify the reports and graphs that are automatically generated for any new timing file you open.

-In addition, Analyze generates a working folder where all files and reports related to the timing file are stored.
-Analyze provides pre-defined reports as well as the ability to create custom reports using XML file (.xml), XSL translation file (.xsl), and HTM file (.htm) formats.
-View these reports in Analyze or in a web browser.
+In addition, QALoad Analyze generates a working folder where all files and reports related to the timing file are stored.
+QALoad Analyze provides seven pre-defined reports as well as the ability to create custom reports using XML file (.xml), XSL translation file (.xsl), and HTM file (.htm) formats.
+View these reports in QALoad Analyze or in a Web browser.

-Analyze displays a timing file tab in the Workspace, with each tab containing groups.
-Use Analyze's interactive view to sort test data, produce detailed checkpoint data, produce a variety of graphs and reports (with drag and drop functionality), export data to different formats, and email test results and pre-defined reports.
+QALoad Analyze displays a timing file tab in the Workspace, each tab containing groups.
+Use QALoad Analyze's interactive view to sort test data, produce detailed checkpoint data, produce a variety of graphs and reports (with drag and drop functionality), export data to different formats, and email test results and pre-defined reports.